SalmY001/back-end-ORM/README.md

 ## Description

-Development of an E-commerce back-end for a site which uses Express.js API and is configured using Sequelize to inteact with a MySQL database.
+Development of an e-commerce back-end for a site which uses Express.js API and is configured using Sequelize to interact with a MySQL database.

 ## Installation